Operation Christmas Drop (film)

-Operation Christmas Drop is a 2020 American Christmas romantic comedy film directed by Martin Wood from a screenplay by Gregg Rossen and Brian Sawyer.
-The film stars Kat Graham and Alexander Ludwig and is loosely based on the real-life U.S. Air Force Operation Christmas Drop humanitarian mission.
+Operation Christmas Drop is a 2020 American Christmas romantic comedy film directed by Martin Wood from a screenplay by Gregg Rossen and Brian Sawyer, and stars Kat Graham and Alexander Ludwig.

-The film was released on November 5, 2020, by Netflix.
+The film is loosely based on the real-life U.S. Air Force Operation Christmas Drop humanitarian mission, and was released on November 5, 2020, by Netflix.

 Plot

-Erica, a congressional assistant in Washington, DC, is tasked with investigating a US Air Force base in Guam.
-The ultimate goal is to find a reason to justify its closure.
+Erica, a congressional assistant in Washington, DC for Congresswoman Bradford, is tasked with investigating a US Air Force base in Guam.
+As she is in charge of the Base Realignment and Closure Commission, Bradford's ultimate goal is to find a reason to justify its closure.
+So Erica is instructed to drop her Christmas plans to investigate in person.